kelseydang/bimm143/class18/class18.md

 Let’s make a barplot of the cases per project.
 Let’s plot this data with a log scale for the y axis, rotated axis labels, and color the bar corresponding to the TCGA-PAAD project.

+Write the R code to make a barplot of the cases per project.
+Lets plot this data with a log scale for the y axis (log=“y”), rotated axis labels (las=2) and color the bar coresponding to the TCGA-PAAD project.

 ``` r
 x <- cases_by_project$project.project_id